Mountain View, California

 Birthing centers: what matters

-El Camino Mountain View is the default for Mountain View PPO family buyers: 5 to 10 minutes from any in-city address, Level III NICU on-site (handles most complications including premature delivery), 24/7 neonatology and OB anesthesia coverage, and the Stanford Medicine partnership at the NICU level.
+El Camino Mountain View is the closest in-city L&D option for Mountain View PPO buyers: 5 to 10 minutes from any in-city address, Level III NICU on-site (handles most complications including premature delivery), 24/7 neonatology and OB anesthesia coverage, and the Stanford Medicine partnership at the NICU level.

 For Level IV NICU needs (severe neonatal complications, neuro-NICU, complex congenital cases), Stanford Lucile Packard Children's is the regional destination.
 15 to 20 minutes south on US-101 or El Camino Real.